fpapado/svg-use/README.md

 </svg>
 ```

+This library considers the above structure as the compilation target.

-In JS, we would use this structure, to create components that can be consumed
+In JS, developers would use this structure, to create components that can be
-like this:
+consumed like this:

 ```tsx
 // Using a colocated SVG